Designing Meaningful Engagement with Indigenous Groups

 The world of design has much to learn from Indigenous Peoples.
 Tradition and knowledge are valued through harnessing personal and collective principles, thinking of buildings as living stories and embracing design as a way of building relationships, not as producing an innate object.

-As the A&E industry begins a journey to find meaningful ways to increase the participation of businesses from Indigenous groups in the procurement system, NORR sat down with David Fortin to understand the immediate opportunities and challenges to achieve engagement and inclusion.
+As the A&E industry continues its journey to find meaningful ways to increase the participation of businesses from Indigenous groups in the procurement system, NORR sat down with Dr. David Fortin to understand the ongoing opportunities and challenges to achieve engagement and inclusion.

 Following David’s prompt about the importance of building relationships, we asked, “who are you as a person?”

 David is a citizen of the Métis Nation of Ontario and the RAIC Indigenous Task Force.
-He is an associate professor and director at Laurentian University’s McEwen School of Architecture, a LEED® accredited professional and a registered architect in the provinces of Ontario, Saskatchewan, Alberta and Manitoba.
+He is a Professor at the University of Waterloo’s School of Architecture, a LEED® accredited professional and a registered architect in the Canadian provinces of Ontario, Saskatchewan, Alberta and British Columbia.
+He was the first Indigenous director of an architectural school in Canada while working as an Associate Professor at McEwan School of Architecture.
+As a design professional, he believes well designed spaces can strengthen our relationships with each other and the land.
 As a father, brother, husband and community member, David believes in the design process as part of a story where everyone has a role to play.

 David shared his thoughts with us on the following significant topics: